arangodb/docs/oasis/deployments.md

 {% hint 'tip' %}
 When you create a private endpoint on ArangoDB Cloud, both endpoints (the regular one and the new private one) are available for two hours.
-During this time period you can switch your application to the new private endpoint.
+During this time period, you can switch your application to the new private endpoint.
 After this period, the old endpoint will not be available anymore.
 {% endhint %}